Radiator change on Austin Mini

 When you change the radiator, remember to also change the radiator cap.
 Its seal tends to deteriorate over time.

-Also check the hoses and silent blocks.
+Also check the hoses and grommets.
 If you detect cracks, don't hesitate.
 Replace them.

 Packaging :